 Water bodies include lakes, reservoirs, and rivers with either flowing or standing water for all, or nearly all, of the year.
-Portions of lakes, reservoirs and rivers frequently possess characteristics of freshwater wetlands.
+Portions of lakes, reservoirs and river frequently possess characteristics of freshwater wetlands.

-The Coastal Shorelands include those lands contiguous with the ocean, estuarine and coastal lakes.
-For a description of the extent of the shorelands and goals and policies see the Estuarine Resources and Coastal Shorelands Element.
-The County has taken an exception to portions of Beaches and Dunes Goal requirements to restrict riprapping and the community's site specific land use needs.
+The Coastal Shorelands include those lands which are within the Flood Velocity Zone and lands within 300 feetof coastal slides and coastal headlands.
+The County has taken an exception to portions of Beaches and Dunes Goal #18 to allow riprapping in those areas designated RURAL SERVICE AREAS.
+An exception was taken because of the conflict between the Beaches and Dunes Goal requirements to restrict riprapping and the community's site specific land use needs.
 The exception process provides the ability to deal with these types of conflicts.
-The exception paper contained in the Goal 2 Land Use Planning Element is the documentation of the County's conclusion that "it is not possible to apply" portions of the Beaches and Dunes Goal #18 to those areas designated RSA.
+The exception paper contained in Appendix C is the documentation of the County's conclusion that "it is not possible to apply" portions of the Beaches and Dunes Goal #18 to those areas designated R.S.A.